haslinahashim/learning-git/README.md

 # learning-git

-This repo was used to learn git from Amigoscode
+This repo is to learn git from Amigoscode